 Sometimes, science fails to see the tree for the forest.
 Statistical significance and double-blind trials are important, but so is human experience.
 Case studies are meaningful.
 Case studies often portend future discovery.
 So the case study of two Brazilian brain cancer patients who successfully combined CBD with their cancer treatment should not be dismissed.
 In their report, Paula Dall’Stella and other doctors in São Paulo describe the typical treatment plan for patients with glioblastoma.

 Breast cancers are often classified by the receptors they express.
 The three most common breast cancer receptors respond to estrogen, progesterone, or epidermal growth factor.
 The latter include HER2-positive breast cancers.
 Identifying these receptors facilitates treatment.
-A study led by scientists in Spain indicates that the endocannabinoid system plays an important role in the treatment of HER2-positive cancer.
+A study led by scientists in Spain indicates that the

 Doctors in the UK recently reported the case of an elderly man who’s lung cancer responded to CBD.
 The man — being 81 years old — decided against chemotherapy or radiation, which would worsen his quality of life without much hope for extending it.
 Four months after a CT scan, the tumor cross section had shrunk to nearly one tenth of its initial size!
 The doctors — obviously surprised — found out that the patient had begun using a CBD oil 2-3 months earlier.